SIGKDDanon/SIGKDD2021DeAnonV2/PostDiffMixture/simulations_folder/simulation_scripts/README.txt

 RunEffectSizeSimsSameArms: TS with Unif, no effect, with batch size as percentage of sample size
 RunEffectSizeSimsTSPPD: PostDiff TS with non zero effect size
 RunEffectSizeSimsSameArmsTSPPD: PostDiff TS with no effect
+RunEffectSizeSimsPPDGreedy: PostDiff Greedy with no effect
+RunEffectSizeSimsSameArmsPPDGreedy: PostDiff Greedy with effect
 RunEffectSizeSimsEpsilonGreedy: EG, with effect
 RunEffectSizeSimsSameArmsEpsilonGreedy: EG, no effect
 RunEffectSizeSims_fixedbs: TS with Unif, with effect, with batch size a fixed sample size